 In most instances, they are only permitted to contact your friends or family members one time, and may not continue to make harassing phone calls.

-Can a collection agency withhold information about a debt?
+Can a debt collector withhold information about a debt?

 Not legally.
-Collection agencies are required to notify you in writing within 5 days of their first contact with you that you have the right to dispute the debt.
+They are required to notify you in writing within 5 days of their first contact with you that you have the right to dispute the debt.
 In addition, you have the right to request (in writing) the name and address of the original creditor.

 You also have the right to request verification of the debt – that is, the name and address of the original creditor along with the amount they claim you owe.
 If they can’t provide this information, it cannot legally pursue payment.

-Can a collection agency keep calling me after I tell them not to?
+Can a debt collector keep calling me after I tell them not to?

 Yes and no. Just telling them over the phone not to call you won’t help.
 You have to submit the request in writing.